How Much Compensation Can I Claim For An Accident In An Office?

 - Spillages on hard floors and poorly marked wet floors following cleaning.

-There is also a high number of claims for injuries resulting from electric shocks and burns.
+There is also a high number of office accident claims for injuries resulting from electric shocks and burns.
 These are often caused by faulty electrical appliances and the burns from kettles and microwave ovens.

 First and foremost, every accident should be reported.
-All employers are obliged to keep an Accident Book and all accidents (even apparently trivial ones) should be written down in the book.
+All employers with over ten employees are obliged to keep an accident book, and all accidents (even apparently trivial ones) should be written down in the book.
 Employers are also bound by the RIDDOR regulations, which mean that certain types of accidents are dangerous occurrences and must be immediately reported to the Health and Safety Executive.

 It’s also worth taking a few photographs with your smartphone if you think that somebody else’s negligence has caused your accident; these could turn out to be highly valuable evidence as your claim progresses.
 Getting the names and contact details of any witnesses is also highly recommended.